quicwg/base-drafts/draft-ietf-quic-tls.md

   and integrity, using keys and algorithms negotiated by TLS.

-This section describes how packet protection is applied to Handshake packets, 0-RTT packets, and packets with short headers.
+This section describes how packet protection is applied to Handshake packets, 0-RTT packets, and 1-RTT packets.
 The same packet protection process is applied to Initial packets.
-However, as it is trivial to determine the keys, Initial packets are not considered to have confidentiality or integrity protection.
+However, as it is trivial to determine the keys used for Initial packets, these packets are not considered to have confidentiality or integrity protection.
 Retry packets use a fixed key and so similarly lack confidentiality and integrity protection.